 If you make your texts easy to read – clearly structured, then you help the reader.
-Relaxed, he can process the information much better.
-Just lead Him from point to point.
+Relaxed, they can process the information much better.
+Just lead them from point to point.
 What questions could the interested party ask themselves?
 In which order do you answer the questions and how?

 So what does it matter?

 Share your knowledge about your product.
 Try to tell stories and explain even the smallest details.
 Do not give trouble to boring – try to stimulate the imagination of your customers.

 But never forget: the dedication to the products and the love for the shop should give you strength sometimes to make interesting texts from banal things.
 Of course, there are also other descriptions.

 Provide The Right Information